mschober/vanilla-docker/instructions.md

 ## Making a vanilla docker container
  - create a new network for saying hello
+ - list the docker networks
  - use ubuntu image on docker.io
  - create a process that prints hello and sleeps in between
  - run it as a daemon
  - name it 'hello_world'
+ - print the logs from the container
  - register the container to the hello network
- - print the logs from the container
  - verify the container is in the correct network
  - stop the container
  - remove the container

+## Future steps
+ - create another docker container
+ - name it something different
+ - verify it comes up in the default network
+ - login to the second container and verify it cannot talk to hello_world container
+ - connect the second container to the hello_world network
+ - verify they can ping eachother